akaabdullahmateen/LEARNING-networking/internet.md

 For locating individual computers on the network, the internet provides IP addresses.
 IP addresses are used by the internet infrastructure to direct internet packets to their destinations.
 They consist of fixed-length numbers, which are found within the packet.
 IP addresses are generally assigned to equipment either automatically via **DHCP**, or are configured.

 However, the network also supports other addressing systems.
-Users generally enter domain names (e.g. "[en.wikipedia.org](en.wikipedia.org)" instead of IP addresses because they are easier to remember, they are converted by the **Domain Name System** (DNS) into IP addresses which are more efficient for routing purposes.
+Users generally enter domain names, for example, [en.wikipedia.org](en.wikipedia.org), instead of IP addresses because they are easier to remember, they are converted by the Domain Name System (DNS) into IP addresses which are more efficient for routing purposes.

 #### IPv4